Internal States of Hadrons in Relativistic Reference Frames: Approximation of Lorentz Transformation Generators by Differential Operators

-Namely, the internal state of meson does not change in the transition to a new reference frame.
+i.e. meson's internal state does not vary when changing to a new reference frame.

-In all previous discussion we have considered generator ${{\hat{M}}_{03}}$ as a component of the orbital momentum tensor.
-We note that for free bispinor field with explicit appearance of component spin in tensor of angular momentum \cite{Bogolubov} it is seen that this components equal to zero for tensor's components which have at least one zero index.
-The operator of interaction of bispinor field with gauge field does not contain derivatives from components of bispinor field, thus does not give contribution to the spin angular momentum tensor.
-Therefore spin component is equal to zero for ``proper" relativistic operator ${{\hat{M}}_{03}}$.
-It means that in the transition to the nonrelativistic bound, we can consider only the orbital contribution to the ${{\hat{M}}_{03}}$.
+In all previous discussions, the corresponding component of the orbital angular momentum tensor was considered as the generator of $\hat{M}_{03}$.
+Note that, in the case of free bispinor field, one can see from the explicit expression for the spin contribution to the angular momentum tensor Ref.\cite{Bogolubov:1959} that the contributions of those tensor components, for which at least one of their subscripts equals zero, vanish.
+The operator of interaction between the bispinor and gauge fields does not contain derivatives of the bispinor field components and, therefore, does not contribute to the tensor of spin angular momentum.
+Therefore, the spin contribution to the ``correct'' relativistic operator $\hat{M}_{03}$ equals zero.
+This means that only the orbital contribution to $\hat{M}_{03}$ can be considered in the non-relativistic limit.

-Hence all considerations are applicable not only for mesons but for baryons, because the presence of this non-zero spins does not change anything.
-In the case of baryons, taking assumption that all components of momentum are additive, instead of Eq.\ref{eq:pripucenna} we obtain:
+From whence, we may draw conclusion that all the reasoning above can be applied not only to mesons, but also to baryons, because the presence of their nonzero spin changes nothing.
+Assuming the additivity of all components of the angular momentum, we obtain that, for a baryon, instead of \eqref{eq:pripucenna}, we have

-This operator is expressed through the operator of $z$-component of total momentum of the system.
-Therefore, when we act by this operator on the eigenfunction of the total moment momentum operator that corresponds to zero eigenvalue we get zero.
+This operator is also expressed in terms of the operator of the $z$-component of the total momentum of the system.
+Therefore, the action of this operator on the eigenfunction of the total momentum operator corresponding to the zero eigenvalue also gives zero.

-The considerations in this section suffer two essential shortcomings.
-First, the ``proper" relativistic operator ${{\hat{M}}_{03}}$ is not realized through differential operators, but it is given in the second quantization representation.
-Therefore, it is more convenient to look for the nonrelativistic limit of this operator in this representation.
-In addition, we have essentially used the assumptions Eq.\ref{eq:pripucenna} and Eq.\ref{eq:pripucenna3}.
-These assumptions are not required in the second quantization representation, owing to the fact that the expression for the operators does not depend on whether these operators are set on the single-particle or on the many-particle space.
+The speculations in this section possess two essential shortcomings.
+First, the “correct” relativistic operator $\hat{M}_{03}$ is not realized in terms of differential operators, but is given in the second-quantization representation.
+That is why it is reasonable to seek its non-relativistic limit in this representation.
+In addition, we substantially used assumptions \eqref{eq:pripucenna} and \eqref{eq:pripucenna3}.
+In the second-quantization representation, since the operator expressions do not depend on whether the operators are defined in the one- or many-particle space, those assumptions turn out unnecessary.
+Therefore, the considerations of this section can be regarded only as auxiliary.
+However, in the next section, we will demonstrate that the consideration of the problem in the second-quantization representation brings about the same result.